ForestAdmin/documentation/reference-guide/actions/smart-action-examples/call-a-webhook-with-record-ids.md

 ---
 description: >-
-  this example shows how to call a third party webhook/automation tool like n8n, make or zapier…
+  This example shows how to call a third party webhook/automation tool like n8n, make or zapier…
 ---
 # Call a n8n webhook
-You need to declare the new action with its scope in the `users.js` model, then implement the action as needed in the route route action
+You need to declare the new action with its scope in the `users.js` model
 {% code title="forest/users.js" %}
 ```javascript
 // forest/users.js